XervoIO/demeteorizer/README.md

     $ node main.js

 ## Full Example
-The follow steps will create a Meteor example app, convert it, and run it.
+The following steps will create a Meteor example app, convert it, and run it.

     $ meteor create --example leaderboard
     $ demeteorizer